Buying Cricut pens can be expensive. This post will show you how to use other markers, such as Crayola, in your Cricut machine.

 It is still important to note that the tip of the Crayola markers is still wide and that the smaller the drawing or font, the less these markers will give a beautiful result.

-Still, the Crayola marker gave a more detailed writing for the smaller font than the Cricut pen.
+Still, the Crayola marker gave more detailed writing for the smaller font than the Cricut pen.
+You can see it on the smallest “d” of Wanderlust.

 No matter which marker you use, if the chosen design or font contains very close lines, you’ll need a fine tip like Cricut 0.4.